-However beyond forewarning and doing our best to safeguard others from danger are we obliged to do anything more than?
-While we have already mentioned the responsibility of the individual towards him or herself, do we have the right let alone the obligation to intervene in the life of another?
+However beyond forewarning and doing our best to safeguard others from danger, are we obliged to do anything more than?
+Are we are even permitted to intervene in the lives of others?
 If God is our healer (Exodus 15:26), is it perhaps not an impiety, to actually intervene?

-Maimonides, who of course was a leading physician of his time, understands the abovementioned text in Leviticus 19:16 (and Deuteronomy 4:9) to also mandate and require proactive intervention.
-However the later scholar Nachmanides, also a physician, views the phrase in Exodus 21 Verse 19, "He shall surely provide for his healing" as the Biblical mandate for medical intervention; and explains that the need for this additional injunction is precisely in order to address the question we have raised.
+Maimonides, who of course was a leading physician of his time, understands the injunction "you shall not stand by while your brother's blood is spilt " (and the charge to take care of oneself, Deuteronomy 4:9) to also mandate and require proactive intervention.

+Nachmanides, also a physician, views the phrase in Exodus 21 Verse 19, "He shall surely provide for his healing" as the Biblical mandate for medical intervention; and explains that the need for this additional injunction is precisely in order to address the above question.

-"a physician may say, 'Why do I need to take this trouble on myself?
+"A physician may say, 'Why do I need to take this trouble on myself?
 Perhaps I may err in my treatment with the result that I have taken life by mistake."
+Therefore says Nachmanides, the Torah not only gives him permission to heal, but actually enjoins him to do so, similarly to a judge who may not avoid his responsibilities saying " God is the supreme judge and we shouldn't even be judging at all".